 It’s the breadth and depth of the underlying data that enables a Dynamic Map to provide a full, contextualized visualization of critical IT data at the moment it’s needed.

-Context is a vital – though often unachieved – element of network mapping that can save time and effort when documenting, troubleshooting, making changes, or really any other network activity.
+Context is a vital – though often unachieved – element of network mapping software that can save time and effort when documenting, troubleshooting, making changes, or really any other network activity.
 Take the traditional road map example again.
 When trying to navigate from your home to a new restaurant five miles away, a map of your entire state or even full city is not that helpful.
 Yes, it’s probably a fairly accurate picture of the area, but because there is no context about your starting point, end point, or what’s happening on the roads in between, that state map is pretty useless.
 Never mind what construction, traffic, accidents, etc., have done to impact your specific trip that evening.

 While the traditional birds-eye view of a static map is commonplace, a Dynamic Map provides a full, contextualized visualization of critical IT data at the moment it’s needed.